Fizzixnerd/fsrandomflow/README.md

 ## Using with MonoDevelop

-To use this with MonoDevelopm, you will need to explicitly reference the FSharp.Core package on nuget in this project.
+To use this with MonoDevelop, you will need to explicitly add a package reference the FSharp.Core package on nuget in the main project.

 ## Example